At Johnson, students build deep friendships, connect with professors who care, and prepare for a life of purpose.

 Service

 K DayServing others is part of the culture at Johnson.
 Every year our faculty serves meals to students at events like the Miller-Scott Christmas Banquet and “midnight breakfasts” during finals.
 Many faculty host students in their homes throughout the school year for small group Bible studies, meals, and game nights.
-Each summer our staff and faculty pull together to serve the thousands of people on our campuses for Senior Saints in the Smokies, FCA camps, Christ in Youth conferences, and more.
+Each summer our staff and faculty pull together to serve the thousands of people on our campuses for Renew in the Smokies, FCA camps, Christ in Youth conferences, and more.

 In addition, service is a core value within our curriculum.
 All undergraduate students on both campuses take a series of classes that challenge them to understand their local context, participate in service-learning activities, and develop a research project or be part of a cross-cultural experience based on their learning.
 Over the course of four years, every student will spend more than 120 hours outside the classroom serving ministries and causes they care about.